Forex trading for beginners Part 1: Financial Markets

 1. Stock Market

 The stock market is a key institution within the global economy.
 It facilitates the trading of company shares and various types of securities.
-Securities traded in the stock market range from pledge receipts and certificates of deposit to bills of exchange.

 Each type of security comes with specific characteristics, such as: